 Indigent Assistance is a program created and controlled by State law designed to help Valley County residents in paying hospital and medical bills in limited situations.

 How do I apply for assistance?

 Any person seeking assistance with payment of medical bills must do so by completing and filing an approved application form.
-You can access the form by clicking on the link below.
-You can also obtain an application at McCall Memorial, Cascade Medical Center or Valley County Indigent Services.
+You can obtain an application at McCall Memorial, Cascade Medical Center or Valley County Indigent Services.